-This year, I worked to obtain my University Teaching Qualification.
-The University Teaching Qualification is a proof of didactic competence to teach and supervise at a university.
+This year, I worked to obtain my University Teaching Qualification (UTQ).
+The UTQ is a proof of didactic competence to teach and supervise at a university.
 This qualification is recognized nationally: all Dutch universities require all of their lecturers to obtain this qualification.
-In order to obtain the University Teaching Qualification, an academic staff member has to complete four modules: UTQ Develop, UTQ Teach, UTQ Assess, and UTQ Supervise.
+In order to obtain the UTQ, an academic staff member has to complete four modules: UTQ Develop, UTQ Teach, UTQ Assess, and UTQ Supervise.

 As an assistant professor, one of my new tasks is to teach.
 Recently, I finished my first teaching session of a Bachelor course for second year students from Electrical Engineering.
 Specifically, I was tasked with teaching EE2T21 (Part B) - Data Communications Networking.